storey/harukaze/README.md

 harukaze
 ========

-Files for Harukaze Game Development
+Various Unity files for the Harukaze Game.

+Programming by Grant Storey
+Art by Babak Saadat